kevinrenskers/mixedcase.nl/content/articles/2015-05-31-research-front-end-part-2.md

 The [cssnext](http://cssnext.io) project is really nothing more then a bunch of postcss plugins combined into one easy package.
 It focuses on the latest (future) CSS syntax, which will become part of the standard some day.
 I like this idea, to follow a stricter standard compared to Less, Sass or even postcss with all those plugins - like nested rules.
 Yes, I've been using nested rules a lot until now, but I have noticed that this CSS tends to become big and hard to manage, and I'd really like to try to follow a more [object oriented approach](http://www.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/), where descendent selectors are avoided.
 Switching to cssnext is good first step.

-Another very nice effect is that my list of dependancies has shrunk quite a bit and setting it up for webpack has also became a lot simpler.
+Another very nice effect is that my list of dependencies has shrunk quite a bit and setting it up for webpack has also became a lot simpler.

 ## Conclusions
 * Still very happy with the AirBnB code style and ESLint!